 5/1/2019: Replaced the Eero with the Netgear Orbi RBK50 as our choice for the best whole home wifi solution, and replaced the Linksys’ Velop AC2600 with Google Wifi for our “Also consider” choice.

 8/28/2019: Replaced the Sylvania Smart+ LED A19 soft white light bulbs with the Philips Hue Bluetooth bulbs for our best smart lighting “Also consider” choice.

 11/13/2019: Replaced Google Wifi with Google Nest Wifi for our best whole home wifi solution “Also consider” choice.
 Replaced Google Home Mini with the Google Nest Mini as the best smart assistant choice.
 Replaced the Google Home Hub with the Google Nest Hub Max for best smart home hub.

 07/06/2020: Picked a best smart lock—August’s Wi-Fi Smart Lock—and the best smart home gym equipment, Peloton’s bike.

-Gizmodo staffers Sam Rutherford and Victoria Song contributed to this guide.
+Gizmodo staffers Sam Rutherford, Victoria Song, and Caitlin McGarry contributed to this guide.